kimjune01/kimjune01.github.io/_posts/2016-02-12-server-api-clarifier.md

 ---
 layout: post
-title: Server Singleton
+title: Server API Clarifier
 tags: coding
 ---

-In a client-server application, there needs to be a way to communicate effectively between the client application and the server application.
-Similarly, there also needs to be a way to communicate between the front-end developers and the back-end developers.
+In a client-server application, communication between the client application and the server application must be clear.
+Similarly, communication between the front-end developers and the back-end developers must be clear.
 The client sends and requests data from the server, and the server dutifully serves that data.
 Similarly, the front-end developers and the back-end developers share information about how that data transfer is to be done.
+Wouldn't it be nice if both machine and human communication was streamlined?

 Using the REST protocol, there is going to be a back-end that serves JSON from an endpoint that looks like: